-The Center, along with the Legal Studies Association and the Criminal and Juvenile Justice Student Association, organizes two speed mentoring events per year.
-This is an opportunity to speak one-on-one with multiple individuals who work for criminal justice agencies, law firms, police departments, and not-for-profit organizations.
+The Center, along with the Sociology Department, the Legal Studies Association and the Criminal and Juvenile Justice Student Association, organizes two speed mentoring events per year.
+This is an opportunity to speak one-on-one with multiple individuals who work for social justice agencies, criminal justice agencies, law firms, police departments, and not-for-profit organizations.

 Past event bios: